jhewit/TicTacToe/README.md

 - npm

 ## Build the Project
-Follow the steps below to install dependencies, build, and run the project your preferred shell.
+Follow the steps below to install dependencies, build, and run the project in your preferred shell.

 1. `npm i`
 2. `npm run dev`